szyhf/go-excel/README.md

 }
 ```

-Use config for more optione:
+Use config for more option:

 ```go
 config := &excel.Config{